Cantlay delivers another clutch moment to win FedEx Cup

-Rahm’s shot was equally special, landing next to the hole on its second bounce but rolling to the light rough beyond the green.
+Rahm couldn’t get enough putts to fall.
+The U.S. Open champion stayed close all day, and his shot into the 18th was equally special.
+It landed right next to the hole on its second bounce, rolling through to light rough just off the green.

-With Cantlay in close, the Spaniard had to hole the chip to have any chance of a playoff.
-He narrowly missed, and Cantlay safely two-putted for birdie and 1-under 69.
+Cantlay expected him to chip in for eagle “because that’s what he does.”
+Rahm narrowly missed and shot 68, allowing Cantlay a safe two-putt for the win.

-The victory was worth $15 million for Cantlay, a 29-year-old Californian whose rise in golf was slowed by a back injury that kept him out for three years and nearly ended his career.
+The victory was worth $15 million — $14 million in cash, $1 million deferred — for the 29-year-old Californian whose rise in golf was slowed by a back injury that kept him out for three years and nearly ended his career.

 Now he has stamped himself among the elite in golf, boosted by the FedEx Cup postseason.